-Il conto, per favore — The bill, please
+Il conto, per favore — The check, please

 Vorrei pagare, per favore — I would like to pay, please

-La mancia (the tip) shouldn’t be on the bill and is totally optional depending on what you feel like giving for the waiter’s service.
-In cheaper restaurants this might be just two euros per person, or rounding up the bill.
-You can say tenga il resto (keep the change).
-Waiters have actual (though not huge) salaries in Italy, unlike in the U.S.
+This shouldn’t be on the check and is totally optional depending on what you feel like giving for the waiter’s service.
+In cheaper restaurants this might be just two euros per person, or rounding up the check.

-Il conto è sbagliato. — The bill is mistaken.
+Il conto è sbagliato — The check is wrong

-Scriverò una recensione su tripadvisor. — I’ll write a review on TripAdvisor.
-(I’ve found this threat incredibly effective.)
+Scriverò una recensione su TripAdvisor — I’ll write a review on TripAdvisor

-I’ve heard a range of Italian opinions on the doggy bag, and generally it’s not very accepted or practiced.
-It’s more likely to be acceptable to take home part of a pizza, or cheeses.
-If you really want to ask, be very polite, because you’re asking for something that’s not usually provided:
+In Italy, it’s not very common to ask for a “doggy bag” for your leftovers, but if you really want to ask, be very polite, because you’re asking for something that’s not usually provided:

 È possibile avere un contenitore per portare via le cose che ho lasciato? — Is it possible to have a container to take away the things that I have left over?

 If you’ve enjoyed an Italian meal so much that you’re interested in making it at home, here are some common measures that you’ll see in Italian recipes:

 Grammi — Grams (usually abbreviated to g in recipes)